CodeYourFuture/Module-JS2/week-1/readme.md

 # 🧭 Guide to Week 1 exercises

 This README will guide you through the different sections for this week.

+## Setup

+Go to the root of this repository.
+Double check you're there with `pwd`.
+Run the command `npm install` in the root of this repo.

 To run tests in the `week-1` directory you can make use of the [`testPathPattern` CLI option in Jest.](https://jestjs.io/docs/cli#--testpathpatternregex)

 For example,